What girls need to know about travelling alone in Barcelona

-I am not a professional traveler, but I have travelled a lot and in many cases- just by myself.
-I would say that these trips were the most interesting ones.
-Travelling alone in Barcelona also challenges your fears and insecurities, and it gives you the opportunity to find new friends from all over the world and it gives you an absolute freedom to choose what to do and where to go!
+I am not a professional traveler but I have travelled a lot, and in many cases, by myself.
+However, I would say that these trips were the most interesting ones.
+Travelling alone in Barcelona also challenges your fears and insecurities, and subsequently gives you the opportunity to find new friends from all over the world.
+On top of everything, you have absolute freedom to choose what to do and where to go!

 I started going across Europe when I was 18 years old and have made many trips after that as well.
 So far I haven’t faced any difficulties, normally it is rather easy because people are usually friendly and adjusted to travelers.

-- Use your common sense (don’t go somewhere with random people, drink too much at a party, walk alone at night etc.)
+- Use your common sense!
+Meaning, don’t go somewhere with random people, drink too much at a party or walk alone at night.

-- Be aware of weird people and strange things in public transport.
+- Be aware of sketchy people and strange things during your time in public transportation.

-- Protect yourself against unnecessary men’s attention: be careful with the clothes you wear, don’t look men in the face and don’t react to calls at all.
-Also many girls use this trick: they put a ring in their finger and pretend to be married to feel safer.
+- Protect yourself against unnecessary people’s attention.
+Above all, many girls use this trick: they put a ring on their finger and pretend to be married to feel safer!

-- Sometimes it can help to tell some curious people that you are travelling with your boyfriend or husband, or that you are waiting for him.
+- This can serve as a good excuse to hint to curious people that you are traveling with a partner, or that you are waiting for another person.

 - Be confident.
 People make assumptions depending on your body language.
 You can show your confidence by keeping your head and posture straight and looking people in the eyes.
 You can also pretend that you have been in the area before.

 - Be alert and watch what is going on around you.
-Often tourists are distracted to steal something from them.
-If you find yourself in a tricky situation, just walk away, make noise or call help.
-Something that many girls also forget: in cafes and bars keep an eye for your drink and food.
+Pickpockets are very common in the city.
+Often tourists are distracted, and people manage to steal something from them.
+If you find yourself in a tricky situation; just walk away, make noise or call help.
+Something that many girls also forget: in cafés and bars keep an eye for your drink and food.

 - Listen to other people’s stories and experiences, it will save you from mistakes.
-If it’s possible, ask locals which places should be visited and what should be avoided and be ready to change your plans if you hear from several people that the place where you wanted go, may be unsafe.
+If it’s possible, ask locals which places should be visited and what should be avoided; but be ready to change your plans if you hear from several people that the place where you wanted go may be unsafe.

 Taking care of money and valuable things

-Before the trip, make photocopies of all documents which are necessary for you such as passport, visa, your health insurance etc. Don’t carry a lot of cash with you, and be careful with your credit card, as they are been copied more and more these days.
-Remember to watch attentively your purse with money, especially in public places.
+Before the trip, make photocopies of all documents which are necessary for you; such as passport, visa, your health insurance, etc. Don’t carry a lot of cash with you, and be careful with your credit card; as they are been copied more and more these days.
+Remember to further watch attentively your purse with money, especially in public places.
 It is better to divide the available cash into parts, and hide it in several places.
-It is also better to get a suitcase with a security code or a padlock.
+It is also better to get a suitcase with a security code or a padlock!